 And finally, here is some more useful travel advice - http://journals.worldnomads.com/safetyhub/story/70011/Japan/Travel-Advice-Japan

-Safe travels about 7 years ago
+Safe travels over 7 years ago

 We also had a 3 week trip to Japan from this Friday but just changed our tickets so we now arrive in Osaka instead of Tokyo.
 We made this change mainly because of the general travel disruption to trains etc, which could be inconvenient, rather than for any particular safety concern.

 From Osaka it's only 90 minutes to Kyoto, which in spring is one of the wonders of the world.

 (So we are still going but everyone has to make their own decisions ...) over 7 years ago

 The FCO now say it is safe to travel to Tokyo so the majority of major travel insurance providers will now cover your trip.
 For a more detailed answer, and answers to other questions you might have about visiting Japan after the earthquake, see our Frequently Asked Questions page